sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 * `.api/bitbucket-server-webhooks`
 * `.api/bitbucket-cloud-webhooks`

-In order to continue using webhooks you need to follow the steps below to [add a receiver](#adding-a-receiver) and then update the webhook configured on your code host with the new webhook url which will look something like `https://sourcegraph-instance/.api/webhooks/{UUID}`
+In order to continue using webhooks you need to follow the steps below to [add an incoming webhook](#adding-an-incoming-webhook) and then update the webhook configured on your code host with the new webhook url which will look something like `https://sourcegraph-instance/.api/webhooks/{UUID}`

-## Adding a receiver
+## Adding an incoming webhook

-Before adding a webhook receiver you should ensure that you have at least one [code host connection](../external_services/index.md) configured.
+Before adding an incoming webhook you should ensure that you have at least one [code host connection](../external_services/index.md) configured.

-In order to receive webhook events you need to add a receiver.
-The receiver will be configured to accept events from a specific code host connection based on it's type and URN.
+The incoming webhook will be configured to accept events from a specific code host connection based on it's type and URN.

 1. Navigate to **Site Admin > Incoming webhooks**
 1. Click **Add webhook**